 3. Improves mood and quality of life

 The most obvious benefit of companionship support is the clear mental health advantages.
 We are social creatures, and numerous studies confirm that communicating and socialising increases our general sense of happiness as well as reducing stress and anxiety levels.
 Researchers have also found that increasing socialization in seniors also reduced agitation levels by the same degree as anti-psychotic drugs.

 Studies have also shown that loneliness can impact one’s ability to perform activities for everyday living.
 Over a six-year study, those who reported feeling lonely had a decline in their ability to bathe themselves, groom and prepare meals for themselves.

-Home Care Heroes is passionate about ending loneliness in the community.
-We have Heroes who have been thoroughly vetted and carefully screened based throughout the greater Sydney region, Newcastle and the Central Coast of NSW, as well as Wollongong and the Illawarra region.
-As NDIS-approved providers, our team take the time to understand our member’s needs and goals, so we can match them with Heroes in their local area who have the skills they need and share similar interests, to help establish genuine bonds of companionship.
+Like Family is passionate about ending loneliness in the community.
+We have Social Carers who have been thoroughly vetted and carefully screened based throughout the greater Sydney region, Newcastle and the Central Coast of NSW, as well as Wollongong and the Illawarra region.
+As NDIS-approved providers, our team take the time to understand our member’s needs and goals, so we can match them with Social Carers in their local area who have the skills they need and share similar interests, to help establish genuine bonds of companionship.
 Sign up as a member to take advantage of our affordable $40 per hour flat rate including weekends and holidays, and discover for yourself why we have over seventy 5-star reviews on Google reviews!